Nang Mwe San

 Nang Mwe San (နန်းမွေစံ; born 23 June 1988) is a Burmese model and former medical doctor.
 According to The Myanmar Times, she is regarded as the country's most renowned sexy model known for her allure.
 She was featured in The Irrawaddy's "Top Myanmar Sexy Models" list in 2020.
 In July 2020, she was appointed Kindness Ambassador of YVCT College.

 On 5 August 2022, in the aftermath of the 2021 Myanmar coup d'état, she, along with Thinzar Wint Kyaw, was arrested by the military junta under Section 33(a) of the Electronic Law for allegedly earning money through content deemed harmful to Myanmar culture, posted on websites including OnlyFans and Exantria.
 She is reported to be the first person in Myanmar to be imprisoned for content on OnlyFans, having been sentenced to six years in prison.

 Early life and education

 Nang Mwe San was born on 23 June 1988 in Kunhing, Shan State, Myanmar into a medical family.
 Her father, Sai San Win, was a medical doctor who served as a deputy project medical coordinator at Médecins Sans Frontières, and her mother, Kyu Kyu Swe, is also a physician.
 She attended high school at Basic Education High School No. 2 Kamayut.
 After excelling in her matriculation exam, she enrolled at the University of Medicine 1, Yangon.
-Nang Mwe San became a trained physician at the age of 22 and subsequently worked as a medical officer for local hospitals and NGOs in Shan, Kachin, and Rakhine States, including in displaced camps for the Rohingya Muslims.